 About 5–10% higher than Wasatch Front metro prices.
 You're in a smaller market with less competition.
 For specialty items or bulk pricing, many locals drive to Orem or Provo — about 30–35 minutes — which has Costco, Target, Trader Joe's, and most major national chains.

-Winter heating is real.
+Winter heating is no joke.
 Electric and natural gas bills can double or triple November through February.
 Budget $150–$250/month for heating in winter, down to $40–$60 in summer.
 If you have significant acreage or a large home, plan accordingly.

 Broadband and fiber are available in town.
 Rural properties may have limited options.
 Always check specific addresses before buying.
 Cell service from major carriers works throughout populated areas.